Pier First class zenlike corridors

 I had about 5 minutes to spare before the massage.

-Almost bang on time, the masseuse picked me up from reception where I just waiting and into the massage room just on the right.
+Almost bang on time, the masseuse picked me up from reception where I just got back to after the shower.
+I was directly into the massage room just on the right.

 Pier First Class Massage room